Accurately render even the largest data

 New to Datashader?
 Check out this quick video introduction to what it does and how it works!

 Datashader is a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly.
 Datashader breaks the creation of images into a series of explicit steps that allow computations to be done on intermediate representations.
-This approach allows accurate and effective visualizations to be produced automatically, and also makes it simple for data scientists to focus on particular data and relationships of interest in a principled way.
-Using highly optimized rendering routines written in Python but compiled to machine code using Numba , datashader makes it practical to work with extremely large datasets even on standard hardware.
+This approach allows accurate and effective visualizations to be produced automatically without trial-and-error parameter tuning, and also makes it simple for data scientists to focus on particular data and relationships of interest in a principled way.

-To make it concrete, here’s an example of what datashader code looks like:
+For concreteness, here’s an example of what Datashader code looks like:

 This code reads a data file into a Pandas dataframe

-The source code for datashader is maintained at our Github site , and is documented using the API link on this page.
+The source code for datashader is maintained on Github, and is documented using the API link on this page.

 We recommend the Getting Started Guide to learn the basic concepts and start using Datashader as quickly as possible.